abagames/literate-diff-viewer/docs/literate-diff-viewer/README.md

 (src) [0_animals_array.js](./src/0_animals_array.js)

 The newly appended source code will be displayed on the right side of the screen.
-The display is in [unified format of diff](https://en.wikipedia.org/wiki/Diff#Unified_format).
+The display is in a [unified format of diff](https://en.wikipedia.org/wiki/Diff#Unified_format).
 Lines with `+` at the beginning are added lines, and lines with `-` are deleted lines.

 (src) [1_push_dogs.js](./src/1_push_dogs.js)